 We’ve rounded up this year’s best camping chairs to guide you through the different ways you can comfortably kick back in nature.

-Our choice for best overall camping chair in 2020 is the Helinox Chair Zero, for its combination of lightweight materials, packability, durability, and comfort.
+Our choice for the best overall camping chair in 2021 is the Helinox Sunset Chair, for its combination of lightweight materials, packability, durability, and comfort.

 Best Overall Camping Chair

-The Helinox Chair Zero is the ultralight answer to your traditional, bulky camping chair.
-Constructed with lightweight DAC aluminium poles and a ripstop polyester seat, it weighs just 1.1 lbs.
-It can be compressed into a 4”x4”x 14” stuff sack, roughly the size of a foot-long Subway sandwich.
-For its weight and size, you might think it flimsy; however, it can hold up to 265 lbs (120 kg) of weight.
+The Helinox Sunset Chair is the ultralight answer to your traditional, bulky camping chair.
+Constructed with lightweight DAC aluminium poles and 600 weave poly fabric, it weighs just 3.4 lbs.
+What makes this chair so popular is its comfortability and headrest that can be stuffed for additional support while you relax.
+For its weight and size, you might think it flimsy; however, it can hold up to 320 lbs (120 kg) of weight.

-For those who love both the adventure of hiking and the comfort of car camping, the Chair Zero is ideal.
+For those who love both the adventure of hiking and the comfort of car camping, the Sunset Chair is ideal.
 You’ll pay a little extra for this one, but the value is substantial.

 Helinox is renowned for making durable and lightweight camping chairs, tables, and cots.
 So it’s no surprise they’ve made another appearance in our list with their Helinox Playa Chair.